leifbr/partnerlabs/docs/class7/modules/module1.rst

 Once you load your AWS CFT template **f5-aws-bigip-labs.yml** and begin configuring you stack you will need to put specific criteria into the following fields so the lab will be read upon creation.

-1. In **INSTANCE CONFIGURATION** select **PerAppVeAwaf25Mbps**, which is less than 50 cents/hour, even if your free trial is expired.
+- In **INSTANCE CONFIGURATION** select **PerAppVeAwaf25Mbps**, which is less than 50 cents/hour, even if your free trial is expired.
 Alternately, you can use the **BYOL** open if you have **BEST** licensing.

 .. important::
    You must **Subscribe** to the image (see above) prior to creating the stack.

-2. In **BIG-IP Modules** you want to provision WAF (ASM/ADVWAF) and FPS (Datasafe) on the BIG-IP for the labs.
+- In **BIG-IP Modules** you want to provision WAF (ASM/ADVWAF) and FPS (Datasafe) on the BIG-IP for the labs.
 Enter **ltm:nominal,asm:nominal,fps:nominal**
-3. Under **BIG-IP BASE NETWORKING AND VIRTUAL SERVICE CONFIGURATION**
+- Under **BIG-IP BASE NETWORKING AND VIRTUAL SERVICE CONFIGURATION**

-   a.
-For **configBigipNet** select **Yes**.
+   - For **configBigipNet** select **Yes**.
 This will build the base networking on the BIG-IP
-   b.
-For **AS3 Declaration URL** enter a URL pointing to the **advwaf-fundamentals.json** which will build the Hackazon virtual server and pool.
+   - For **AS3 Declaration URL** enter a URL pointing to the **advwaf-fundamentals.json** which will build the Hackazon virtual server and pool.
 The easy way you can do this is by copying and pasting the following link: https://raw.githubusercontent.com/leifbr/partnerlabs/master/awslab/advwaf-fundamentals.json This link is obtained by going to https://github.com/leifbr/partnerlabs/blob/master/awslab/advwaf-fundamentals.json and selecting the **Raw** button.

 From here you can just complete the template per the :ref:`building-the-aws-lab` instructions.